Education

 At the Swedish Red Cross University, nurses can also further their education as a specialist nurse.
 We have programmes in intensive care, psychiatric care and infectious disease care and these programmes are run in Swedish.

 In addition to a professional degree as a specialist nurse, our educations lead to a one year master’s degree in nursing.
-Regardless of the programme, the graduated nurse will be well prepared to work in current and future healthcare, nationally and internationally.

 The specialist programmes are mainly conducted in Swedish.
 There may be courses and modules in English, but the teaching is in Swedish for the most part.

-The specialist nursing programme in infectious care, 60 credits
+The specialist nursing programme in infectious care, 60 credits (distance learning)

 The specialist nursing programme in infectious care at the Swedish Red Cross University started in 2016 as the first in Sweden.
 The specialist nursing programme in infectious care is an advanced level education for licensed nurses.